A classification of 2D fermionic and bosonic topological orders: Summary

 \section{Summary}

-Using string-net condensations and LU transformations, we have obtained a systematic understanding of a large class of topological orders in bosonic systems.\cite{LWstrnet,CGW1035} An interacting fermionic system is a non-local bosonic system.
+Using string-net condensations and LU transformations (or in other words, unitary fusion category theory), we have obtained a classification of 2+1D topological orders with gappable edge in bosonic systems.\cite{LWstrnet,CGW1038} An interacting fermionic system is a non-local bosonic system.
 So classifying topological orders in fermion systems appears to be a very difficult problem.

 In this paper, we introduced fLU and gfLU transformations, which allow us to develop a general theory for a large class of fermionic topological orders.
-We find that a large class of fermionic topological orders can be classified by the data $( N_{ijk}, N^f_{ijk}, F^{ijm,\al\bt,a}_{jkn,\chi\del,b}, O_{i,a}^{jk,\al\bt})$ that satisfy a set of non-linear algebraic equations \eq{Neq}, \eq{Feq}, \eq{Oeq}, and \eq{Aeq}.
-Such a result generalizes the string-net result\cite{LWstrnet,CGW1035} to fermionic cases.
-If we impose more conditions such as the tetrahedral conditions \eq{Trelation2}, the orthogonality condition \eq{orthogonal} as well as the associativity condition \eq{associativityf} into our theory, we can further generalize the famous Turaev-Viro invariance to its fermionic version.
-We believe such a generalization will enable us to describe all the quantum double of fermionic CS theory.
-We hope our approach is a starting point for a general theory of topological orders in interacting fermion systems.
+We propose that 2+1D topological orders with gappable edge in fermionic systems can be classified by the data $( N^{ij}_k, F^{ij}_k, F^{ijm,\al\bt}_{jkn,\chi\del},d_i)$ that satisfy a set of non-linear algebraic equations \eq{Neq}, \eq{Feq}, \eq{Oeq}, and \eq{dFeq}.
+Such a result generalizes the string-net result\cite{LWstrnet,CGW1038} to fermionic cases.
+We hope our approach to be a starting point for establishing a mathematical framework for topological orders in interacting fermion systems.

 We would like to thank M. Levin for some very helpful discussions.
-XGW is supported by NSF Grant No. DMR-1005541.
+XGW is supported by NSF Grant No. DMR-1005541 and NSFC 11274192.
+He is also supported by the BMO Financial Group and the John Templeton Foundation Grant No. 39901.
 ZCG is supported in part by the NSF Grant No. NSFPHY05-51164.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research.